igopereira1/igopereira1/README.md

 # About Me

 Hello! 👋 I'm a passionate Full Stack developer with a specialized focus on backend development.
-My journey in technology is fueled by a relentless pursuit of innovative and efficient solutions.
-Throughout my career, I've dedicated my efforts to building robust systems and applications, prioritizing server-side architecture and technologies.
+My journey in technology is fueled by a relentless pursuit of innovative and efficient solutions!

 ## GitHub Stats